Joe Remiro

-Joseph Michael Remiro (born 1947) is an American convicted murderer and one of the founding members of the Symbionese Liberation Army in the early fall of 1973.
-It was an American leftist terrorist group based in the Bay Area of California.
+Joseph Michael Remiro (born 1947) is an American convicted murderer and one of the founding members of the Symbionese Liberation Army (SLA) in the early fall of 1973.
+It was an American leftist militant group based in the Bay Area of California.
 He used the pseudonym or nom de guerre "Bo" while he was a member of the group.

 Early life

 Remiro was born in 1947 and raised in San Francisco in a lower-middle-class family of Italian and Mexican ancestry.
 He attended Roman Catholic schools and was raised in the faith.

 He began to attend San Francisco City College, but dropped out in 1965.
 He enlisted in the US Army.

 Military service and Vietnam

 Remiro was assigned to Long-range reconnaissance patrol (LRRP).
 He served two tours in Vietnam as a member of the 101st Airborne Division.
 He had training as an auto mechanic and in weaponry.
 He participated in search and destroy missions in Vietnam, where he became addicted to drugs.